Eligibility: Current research students, including those whose thesis is under examination, are eligible to compete

 The 2017 UWA 3MT was won by Gavrielle Untracht, Optical + Biomedical Engineering Lab, School of Electrical, Electronic and Computer Engineering.
 Wes Wilson from the Tumour Immunology Group in the School of Medicine was runner-up.
 Samuel Lymbery from the Centre for Evolutionary Biology, School of Biological Sciences was the Peoples Choice and Michael Bennett from the Law School was selected as the TEDxUWA Choice.

 The 2016 UWA 3MT competition was won by Michael Wheeler, School of Sport Science, Exercise and Health.
 The runner-up was Georgia Hay from the Business School.
 The People's Choice Award winner was Armin Scheben from the School of Plant Biology.
 The TEDxUWA Choice Award winner was David Gozzard from the School of Physics.
-The 2016 Asia Pacific 3MT was won by Joshua Chu-Tan from ANU.

 The 2015 UWA 3MT competition was won by Marcus Giacci, School of Animal Biology.
-The 2015 Trans-Tasman competition was won by Eamonn Fahy, The University of Melbourne, "Catching the Silent Thief of Sight".

 The 2013 Trans-Tasman 3MT Winner and Peoples' Choice Award Winner was Kelsey Kennedy from UWA.